tonywu6/mdbookkit/docs/src/rustdoc-links/naming-items.md

 This means that, by default, you can always link to the following kinds of items[^prelude]:

-- From the prelude, for example:
+- Items from the prelude, for example:

   > ```md
   > [`u8`], [`assert!`], [`Option`], [`IntoFuture::Output`]